jeking-illinois/illinois-splunk-cloud-custom-apps/README.md

 Navigate to https://illinois.splunkcloud.com/en-US/app/dmc/uploaded_apps and click "Upload App"

-Log in with your https://www.splunk.com creadentials & drag/drop `<APP NAME>.spl` into the Web interface to begin the App Validation process
+Log in with your https://www.splunk.com credentials & drag/drop `<APP NAME>.spl` into the Web interface to begin the App Validation process

 Once done you will be notified if the app is accepted & ready to install or rejected with a report detailing the reasons